whoward/depict/README.md

 # Description

-Guise will be a presentation library for Ruby which will let you define multiple presentations for any Ruby class using a (hopefully) pleasant DSL.
+Depict is a presentation library for Ruby which will let you define multiple presentations for any Ruby class using a (hopefully) pleasant DSL.
 It also includes the vital missing component from other presentation libraries which will be instantiating a new instance of a class from a presentation you specify - a common use case for this would be, for example, having multiple presentations of an object to support aging versions of a Web API.

 # DSL